FoibeU/Playing_with_API/README.md

-This is web based API application where you can search any District weather in Rwanda and you get the current one and You can choose where you can go according to the news
+This is web based API application where you can search any District weather in Rwanda and you get the current one and You can choose where you can go according to the news of the whether condition